The Dog and Everything: History

 The Dog and Everything re-united at the Double Door in Chicago, IL on December 31, 2010.
 This show was the final show in the "Songs From a Scene" concert series started by Lucky Boys Confusion.
 Original members Dan Monahan and Augie Schmidt played, however guitar player Jimmy Dietzen and drummer Tommy Constantino chose not to take part in the reunion.
 They were replaced by Dan Wade and Chris Insidioso from fellow Chicago band Treaty of Paris.

 Dan and Augie went on to form a songwriting duo under the name "Audio Is King."
 In late 2015 Jimmy began releasing EPs and playing local Chicago shows with his new band, Sugar Free Guns.

+Although the band stopped touring full time as a foursome in the late 2000’s, they reunited for a show with “Lucky Boys Confusion” on November 5, 2021 for a show at Bottom Lounge.
+On October 29, 2022, they joined their friends “Ludo” for Halludoween at the Pageant in St. Louis.
+Then, on May 6, 2023, they graced the stage of the famed venue “The Metro” in Chicago where lead singer Dan Monahan announced “they’re back.”